 Introduction: Silent and on Demand Extruder Cooling Fan Circuit for Anet A8

-In this instructable, I show you how to build a simple circuit to improve the extrude fan behavior.
+In this instructable, I show you how to build a simple circuit to improve the extruder fan behavior of an ANET A8 3d printer.
 It's a kind of thermistor based controller to drive the fan.
-What do you will need?

 The principal component of this project is a thermistor.
 A thermistor is a type of resistor whose resistance is dependent on temperature.
 Its resistance increases (NTC) or decreases (PTC) when the temperature rises.
 NTC is commonly used to measure temperature (there is one such thermistor on the aluminum block near the nozzle).
 PTC thermistors, instead, subtle increases the resistance at certain temperature level and are commonly used as overcurrent protection.
 For example, you should find a PTC thermistor attached to rechargeable lithium batteries.
 If the battery heats up, the temperature increase causes the PTC resistance to increase as well, and so the current is limited to prevent batteries from exploding.